 Once you collect the responses, QuestionPro offers many ways to analyze your data.
 You can create a Hotspot analysis report from the Analytics tab.

 Hotspot report gives below insights to the market researchers.

-Count of responses - The number of times each region was selected.
+Count of responses: The number of times each region was selected.

-Percent of responses - The number of times each region was selected out of the total number of responses * 100
+Percent of responses: The number of times each region was selected out of the total number of responses * 100.

 Comments: Respondents' comments for each region.

-Export as xls - Export results in the form of excel.
+Export as xls: Export results in the form of excel.

-- Sharing options - Share the hotspot report by sharing a web link or embedding code.
+Sharing options: Share the hotspot report by sharing a web link or embedding code.

 Gather feedback early: With hotspot survey questions, you can collect feedback from the target audience early in the process.

-Save time: Once you know what respondents like or dislike in different versions of images, you need to work on only specific elements.
+Save time: Once you know your respondents' likes and dislikes, you need to work on only specific elements.
 It saves time as compared to reworking the complete design.